Civil Rights Basics

 The following characteristics define the various protected classes under federal civil rights law:

-- Age - Employees over 40 are protected from age-related discrimination
+- Age — The law protects employees over 40 from age-related discrimination.

-- Disability — The Americans with Disabilities Act protects the rights of the disabled
+- Disability — The Americans with Disabilities Act (ADA) protects the rights of the disabled.

-- Race — Racial discrimination against African Americans was the main impetus behind the Civil Rights Act
+- Race — Racial discrimination against African Americans was the primary motivation for the Civil Rights Act.

-- Religion - Employer may require employees to make certain concession if they can prove a compelling reason (fire departments, for instance, can require men who grow beards for religious reasons to shave, since facial hair may compromise the effectiveness of ventilators)
+- Religion — Employers may require employees to make certain concessions if they can prove a compelling reason.
+For instance, fire departments can require men who grow beards for religious reasons to shave since facial hair may compromise the effectiveness of ventilators.